JD Spicer Zeb Solicitors Banner Image

 Statutory laws

-- Criminal Damage Act 1971 – This defence is in relation to destroying another person’s property, when this occurs in the context of protecting your own property, or the property of another
+• Criminal Damage Act 1971 – Provides a defence where someone destroys another person’s property in the course of protecting their own property or the property of another.

-- Criminal Law Act 1967 – A person will have a right to apprehend someone when they have reasonable cause to suspect they have committed, or are committing, an arrestable offence.
+• Criminal Law Act 1967 – Allows a person to apprehend someone if they have reasonable cause to suspect that the individual has committed, or is committing, an arrestable offence.

-- Section 76 of the Criminal Justice and Immigration Act 2008 – This considers whether the use of force used in an act of self defence is lawful.
-The statute provides that when an issue of self defence arises, the question of whether the degree of force used by the defendant was reasonable in the circumstances is to be decided by reference to the circumstances as the defendant believed them to be.
+• Section 76 of the Criminal Justice and Immigration Act 2008 – Sets out how the law judges the use of force in self-defence.
+The court must assess whether the force used was reasonable based on the circumstances, as the defendant honestly believed them to be.

-It may be accepted at an early stage that the force used in an act of self defence was lawful, meaning the Crown Prosecution Service (CPS) may not prosecute in every case where violence is used.
+In some cases, it may be accepted early on that the force used was lawful, meaning the CPS may decide not to prosecute even where violence occurred.

 What can you carry for self defence in the UK?